 The distortions discussed above involve logical lapses that could be ascribed to the political pressures facing climate scientists.
 The presumed safe limit of 2°C is in a different category.
 To use a trite but apt metaphor, this is a case of the emperor wearing no clothes.

 The main objection is that there is no scientific basis whatsoever for this “safe” limit to the rising global temperature.
 This is clearly demonstrated by NCA4, which on p.
 397 tries to justify its use.
 We are first told that the two-degree limit appeared in the scientific literature as early as 1975, but there is no indication that this number was scientifically grounded.
 We are then informed that, in the same year, economist William Nordhaus speculated that an increase of two or three degrees would take the atmosphere outside its normal range.
-These minor developments apparently sufficed, because the 2°C limit has now been universally adopted.
+Although these are relatively insignificant developments, the 2°C limit has now been universally adopted.

 Unfortunately that’s not all: the chosen number is far too high.
 This is obvious given the visible damage already caused by the current temperature increase of just over 1°C, but there is strong scientific evidence as well.
 As reported here, Oxford geoscientist Anton Vaks has found that, about 400,000 years ago, Siberian permafrost began to melt when the global temperature was 1.5 ºC above the pre-industrial level.
 Peter Wadhams, a veteran Arctic researcher at Cambridge University, states in A Farewell to Ice that the Arctic’s shallow seas hit a tipping point in 2005 when their summer ice covers disappeared, thereby exposing methane hydrates in the seabeds to warmer waters.
 The threat in both cases is the release of enormous quantities of carbon, with results that could easily overwhelm our species.
 A further rise to two degrees would clearly be catastrophic.